-Lake Geneva Winter and Christmas Season Boat Cruises
+Best Lake Geneva Winter and Christmas CGN Boat Cruises

-During the winter season, CGN pleasure boat cruises on Lac Léman are limited to ferry boats, fondue dinner cruises, and sailings on Sundays and national holidays including Christmas and New Year’s Day — departures are most common from Geneva, Lausanne, Vevey, and Nyon.
+During the winter season, CGN pleasure boat cruises on Lac Léman are limited to ferry boats, fondue dinner cruises, and sailings on Sundays (some Saturdays) and national holidays including Christmas and New Year’s Day — departures are most common from Geneva, Lausanne, Vevey, Montreux, and Nyon.

 Cruising on Lake Geneva has been popular with tourists in the Lac Léman region for well over a century.
-Many boats sail on Switzerland’s largest lake during summer but in winter cruises are limited to a few departures from Lausanne, Vevey, Montreux, and Genève on Sunday and national holidays, fondue dinner cruises on Friday, and short ferry boat rides between Lausanne and Evian or Thonon, as well as Nyon to Yvoire.
-The winter season for boat cruises on Lake Geneva in Switzerland is from late October to mid-April, the high season is from late June to early September, and the shoulder season in between.
+Many boats sail on Switzerland’s largest lake during summer but in winter cruises are limited to a few departures from Lausanne, Vevey, Montreux, and Genève on Sundays, some Saturdays, and national holidays, fondue dinner cruises on Fridays, and short ferry boat rides between Lausanne and Evian or Thonon, as well as Nyon to Yvoire.
+The winter season for boat cruises on Lake Geneva in Switzerland is from mid-October to mid-April, the high season is from late June to early September, and the shoulder season in between.

 Winter Pleasure Cruises on Lake Geneva in Switzerland

 Pleasure cruises on lake boats on Lac Léman during the winter season are fairly limited.
-Standard sightseeing boats cruise only on Sundays and national holidays during the CGN winter timetable period – end October to mid-April.
+Standard sightseeing day trip boats cruise only on Sundays, some Saturdays, and national holidays during the CGN winter timetable period – mid-October to mid-April.
 (Note that there may be some gaps in the program, especially during the first months of the year.)

 It is usually possible to embark or disembark at any port and the purchase of food and drinks is usually optional.
 On special cruises, lunch, dinner, or fondue are often included in the fare — reservations are usually essential.

-Ferries operate on Lake Geneva year-round but in winter some routes are on weekdays only.
-Although the crossing from Lausanne to Evian takes just around half an hour (50 minutes to Thonon), it is often the only way to enjoy a boat cruise on winter days.
+Passenger ferries operate on Lake Geneva year-round but in winter some routes are on weekdays only.
+Although the crossing from Lausanne to Evian takes just around half an hour (50 minutes to Thonon), it is often the only way to enjoy a boat trip on winter days.

 Lake Geneva Winter Pleasure Cruises from Genève

-In winter, CGN offers the following cruises from Geneva:
+In winter, CGN offers the following cruises from Geneva City Center:

-• On Sundays, Fridays, and national holidays: two one-hour cruises in the afternoon from Geneva to Bellevue and back.
+• On most Sundays, Saturdays, Fridays, and national holidays: two one-hour sightseeing cruises in the afternoon from Geneva to Bellevue and back.
 Only drinks are served on these cruises.
 The boat only stops in Bellevue on demand.

-• On Sundays and national holidays: A lunch-hour cruise from Genève to Nyon lasting around 80 minutes each way with stops possible in Versoix and Coppet.
+• On Sundays, Saturdays, and national holidays: a lunch-hour cruise from Genève to Nyon lasting around 80 minutes each way with stops possible in Versoix and Coppet.
 (Lunch is usually optional and restaurant seats are best reserved in advance.)

-• On many Friday evenings: fondue dinner cruises departing around 19:30 — cheese or winegrower fondue is included in the price but drinks and dessert are extra.
+• On many Friday evenings: fondue dinner cruises departing around 19:30 — cheese or winegrower (meat) fondue is included in the price but drinks and dessert are extra.
+Reservations are essential.

-In winter, Lake Geneva boat cruises usually depart from Genève-Mont Blanc but sometimes Jardin d’Anglais is used.
+Lake Geneva boat cruises usually depart from Genève-Mont Blanc (station side) in winter but sometimes Jardin d’Anglais (old town side) is used.

-Winter Cruises on Lake Geneva from Lausanne, Vevey, Montreux, St Gingolph
+Winter Boat Cruises on Lake Geneva from Lausanne, Vevey, Montreux, St Gingolph

 CGN Boat Cruising on Lake Geneva near Montreux, Switzerland